biomedicalinformaticsgroup/Sargasso/README.md

 pip install git+https://github.com/statbio/sargasso.git
 ```

-Note that Sargasso v1.2.2 should work with Python versions >= 2.6 (including Python 3).
-Previous versions of Sargasso will only work with Python 2.
+Note that Sargasso v2.0 should work with Python versions >= 2.6 (including Python 3).
+Versions before v1.2.2 will only work with Python 2.

 Citation
 ========